-For waitstaff, it can be helpful to remember that the dancer is only there about 20 minutes.
-Because of this, the performance is not intended as background music or just setting the scene.
+When you have a dancer performing at a venue, the performance is not intended as background music or just setting the scene.
 It’s actually meant to completely capture the attention of our customers during that time.
-For this 20 minutes, our customers are not just regular restaurant clients; they are the audience in a show!
+For this brief 20 minutes, our customers are not just regular restaurant clients who are there to eat and drink; they are the audience in a show!
 We can enhance their experience by helping them to focus on the performance.
-This actually makes your job easier for a little while.

 Anything that distracts the audience – taking orders, delivering drinks or food – will diminish their experience of the dancing.
 So do your best to avoid serving customers during the show.
+This actually makes your job easier for a little while as food service can take a back seat while the dancer is working hard.

 When you hear the announcement, it’s your cue to change how you work for a short while.